Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  * Lazy Vegan for how to deal with images in the database by  Jenny Malone.

- * Juan Stelling for breaktasty for examples of README.
+ * Juan Stelling and breaktasty the ingredients section how to split the ingrediemts into lines.

  ### Credits